-Zoophilia OCD (ZOCD) is a subtype of obsessive-compulsive disorder (OCD) in which a person experiences obsessions that are romantic and/or emotional in nature about animals, typically a pet.
-With ZOCD and other similar manifestations of OCD, the intrusive thoughts are ego-dystonic, meaning they are not representative of one’s beliefs — the person is not actually romantically attracted to animals, but they greatly fear that they might be.
-If you have a person who is afraid they might have or want to have sexual relations with an animal, that is more accurately called Bestiality OCD.
+Zoophilia OCD, or ZOCD, is a subtype of obsessive-compulsive disorder (OCD) where you experience obsessions that are sexual or romantic about animals, typically a pet.
+With ZOCD and other manifestations of OCD, the intrusive thoughts you have aren’t representative of your beliefs—meaning that you’re not actually romantically attracted to animals, but you fear that you might be.
+(If the feeling goes beyond a fear that you might be romantically attracted to a pet and includes a fear that you might have, or want to have, actual sexual relations with an animal, that’s called bestiality OCD.)

-While ZOCD does center on a potentially sensitive subject matter, it still follows the same obsessive-compulsive cycle as most other subtypes of OCD.
-This means that ZOCD typically starts with a trigger — either internal or external — that brings about intrusive thoughts.
-These thoughts typically bring about distress, either emotionally or physically, which compels you to enact compulsions in order to alleviate said distress.
-However, because OCD is a cycle, this process repeats — sometimes many times throughout the day — causing significant discomfort and disruption to the lives of people with OCD.
+While ZOCD may center on a taboo subject matter, it still follows the same obsessive-compulsive cycle as most other subtypes of OCD.
+This means that ZOCD typically starts with a trigger—either internal or external—that brings about intrusive thoughts.
+These thoughts then cause emotional or physical distress, which compels you to engage in compulsions in order to alleviate the unpleasant feelings.
+However, this cycle repeats—sometimes many times throughout the day—and creates significant discomfort and disruption to your life.

-If you or someone you love is struggling with ZOCD, here’s a closer look at some of the symptoms you might experience with ZOCD and how you can better manage them through treatment.
+Here’s a closer look at some of the symptoms of ZOCD, and advice on how to better manage them through treatment.

 What are ZOCD symptoms?

-As stated above, ZOCD will manifest as a cycle of intrusive thoughts or obsessions and subsequent compulsions.
-With ZOCD, the obsessions may look like thinking of engaging in romantic activities with animals or feeling “fake arousal” around animals.
+ZOCD involves a cycle of intrusive thoughts or obsessions and subsequent compulsions.
+With ZOCD, the obsessions may look like thinking of engaging in romantic activities with animals or feeling “fake arousal” (also known as false attraction) around animals.

-This can lead to a lot of uncertainty about what you actually desire, what kind of person you may be, the values you hold and more.
+This can lead to a lot of uncertainty about what you actually desire, what kind of person you may be, the values you hold, and more.
 This uncertainty is what feeds the OCD, and it can lead to an overwhelming sense of fear and anxiety.
 To quell the uncomfortable feelings your obsessions cause, you may turn to compulsions.
-Compulsions typically offer a temporary distraction from the intrusive thoughts and alleviation of distress.
+Compulsions, however, only offer a temporary distraction from the intrusive thoughts and alleviation of distress — so they don’t fix the problem.

 - Avoiding animals